IgnisDa/ryot/docs/content/index.md

 ## Upgrading to Pro

-!!! info

-    The pro version is not backwards compatible with the community version, so be sure to [backup](./guides/exporting.md#exporting-the-entire-database) your data before upgrading.

 To upgrade to the pro version, you need to provide a `SERVER_PRO_KEY` environment variable.
 You can get a key by purchasing it from the [website]({{ extra.main_website_url }}).